Bloomberg-Beta/Investment-Documents/README.md

 * Clarifying common misunderstandings about pro rata rights.

-### Prior Art
+### Prior art

 We stand on the shoulders of giants.
 We want to thank the organizations which have done our industry a service by creating (and publishing) the starting versions of these legal documents:

-* Our equity templates are based on [Fenwick’s Series Seed documents](http://www.seriesseed.com/) which have been openly distributed for almost a decade. ([Cooley](https://github.com/CooleyLLP/seriesseed) has also contributed their own version.)
+* Our equity templates are based on [Fenwick’s Series Seed documents](http://www.seriesseed.com/) which have been openly distributed for years. ([Cooley](https://github.com/CooleyLLP/seriesseed) has also contributed their own version.)

 * Our SAFE side letter accompanies Y Combinator’s updated [SAFE documents](https://www.ycombinator.com/documents/).
-YC’s influential investment documents have [continued to evolve](https://blog.ycombinator.com/new-standard-deal/), and we share their commitment to explain the structure behind our investments.
+YC’s investment documents have [continued to evolve](https://blog.ycombinator.com/new-standard-deal/), and we share their commitment to explain the structure behind our investments.

 * The National Venture Capital Association (NVCA) has published [its forms](https://nvca.org/resources/model-legal-documents/) since 2003.
 These documents are a great reference, and many of them serve as a useful standard in negotiations.
 However for the seed-stage deals where we invest, we find that a lighter-weight template is more appropriate.

 It’s worth noting that many investment firms and law firms prefer to use their own versions of these documents.
 This can make closing a deal faster for investors (since they are already familiar with the terms), though diligent founders should ask what special terms a VC wants and why.

-### Which Type of Investment is Right for Me?
+### Which type of investment is right for me?

 In almost every deal, founders face the choice of which investment instrument to use.
 [Others](https://avc.com/2017/03/convertible-and-safe-notes/) have [written](https://www.saastr.com/an-insiders-guide-to-convertible-debt-vs-equity/) at length on the differences between equity and notes (or SAFEs); we believe it’s ultimately up to the company to decide what works best.
 The [rights we want](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#rights-we-want) are the same for all of our documents, so we keep their terms as similar to each other as possible.
 We’re happy to use whichever investment type the founders prefer.